Give Me 5: 5 Easy RV Checks We Often Miss

 When I was a teenager, I worked alongside my dad in our garage on small repairs, and he continually reinforced how important it was to remember the basics.
-Now, here at Lazydays, I work with other great mechanics who know that simple checks are the key to a comprehensive maintenance routine.
+Now, here at Lazydays, I work with other great certified mechanics who know that simple checks are the key to a comprehensive maintenance routine.

-All of us believe RVing is so much more satisfying when you really get to know your rig.
+All of us believe RVing is much more satisfying when you really get to know your rig.
 When you’re thoroughly familiar with your coach, it’s easier to notice when things aren’t quite right.
 Do you see any leaks?
 How’s that tire pressure?
 It’s important to look around, inside and out.

 2. Regulating Outside Shower Temps — Many motorhomes have an exterior faucet with a spray head, also referred to as an “outside shower.”
-Perhaps your shower is putting out more cold than hot, or it’s not mixing properly.
+Perhaps your shower is putting out more cold than hot or it’s not mixing properly.
 In these cases, be sure to check that you’re shutting off both knobs at the outside faucet when you’re not using it.
-Try turning the faucet knobs on and off a couple of times to ensure they are completely off; this should alleviate problems in cold-hot water balance and flow.
+Try turning the faucet knobs on and off a couple of times to ensure they are completely off, as this should alleviate problems in cold-hot water balance and flow.
 You might also check to make sure that your water heater bypass is set to normal, not to a winterize mode.

 3. Verifying Your Clearance — Have you ever packed up the family and began your exit from a campsite, only to find an issue with clearance?
 Remember to check around your coach before and after you move it from a spot.
-Be sure to look up, down and around.
-It’s a common mistake to miss that a tire is low, or that an antenna is still up.
+Be sure to look up, down, and around.
+It’s a common mistake to miss that a tire is low or that an antenna is still up.
 Being observant can avoid so many issues!

 4. Managing Waste Water Disposal — Black tank management is part of RV life.
 Some RVers think that by leaving the valves open, everything will run out and take care of itself.
 Not true!
 Yes, liquid will run out of the black tank when you have the valves open; but unfortunately, solid waste often remains — and that can cause a disagreeable situation!
 You need fluids to flush out the solids.
-So remember to keep the black tank valve closed until you are ready to dump.
+So, remember to keep the black tank valve closed until you are ready to dump.
 Only dump the contents once the tank is more than 3/4 full.
-It’s OK to leave the gray water valve open, but the black valve should remain closed until it approaches full.
+It’s okay to leave the gray water valve open, but the black valve should remain closed until it approaches full.

 Avoid unwanted battery draws by turning the disconnect battery switch to “off” when the coach is not in use.

-5. Disconnecting Your Battery — Every RV has some “parasitic” draw on its power system, and over time, this can run your battery down.
+5. Disconnecting Your Battery — Every RV has some “parasitic” draw on its power system and, over time, this can run your battery down.
 That’s why the battery disconnect switch is valuable.
-Use it when your RV is in storage (unplugged from power), so you don’t have parasitic drain on the battery.
-But remember this if you have battery disconnect: Make sure the switch is in the OFF position when not in use, and also make sure that your inverter is shut off.
+Use it when your RV is in storage (unplugged from power) so you don’t have parasitic drain on the battery.
+But remember this if you have battery disconnect: Make sure the switch is in the OFF position when not in use, and make sure that your inverter is shut off.
 The battery disconnect switch removes your battery from the circuit, so nothing works when the switch is in the disconnect position.
 But the inverter, if not shut off, will drain the battery.
 It sounds simple, but so often people just forget to check!